Trinity Blockometer

 Chikowa Primary School

-Having consulted the local education office and the staff at Chikowa primary school, AZAR UK established that the main priorities for support were a water supply for drinking and sanitation plus more classrooms.
+After consulting the local education office and staff at Chikowa Primary School, AZAR UK identified two urgent priorities for support: establishing a reliable water supply for drinking and sanitation, and constructing additional classrooms.

-Then a local water expert suggested an alternative option.
-1.5 Kilometres from the school there was another borehole with a solar pump which was providing ample water.
-The village owners agreed they would be happy for us to run a pipe from there to serve the school as well as the village.
+A breakthrough came when a local water expert proposed an alternative solution.
+About 1.5 kilometers from the school, another borehole with a solar pump was providing ample water.
+The village owners generously agreed to allow us to run a pipeline from their borehole to supply both the school and the village.

 Having now resolved the water issue the next step was classrooms.
 In August 2019 a team of nine volunteers set off from the UK for Dodoma, Tanzania to help build a much-needed two-classroom block.
 This would now make eight classrooms in total and the plan was to later add a further two.